StirArtifact/stir/README.md

 │   ...
 ```
 where the `simple` and `complex` directories contain the data for the first and second stages of the training,
 respectively.
 The `test` directories contain the data for the test set.
+The default value of the `--data` argument is
+`user_data`.

 For example, to train the first stage of the approach described in the paper, run the following command in the root
 directory of the artifact: